Wrote most of a zparseopts post, I’ll be putting it up here soon.

 More writing my custom powerlevel10k segment.

-It’s to a point where I have it in my $ZDOTDIR/.zshrc
+It’s to a point where I have it in my $ZDOTDIR/.zshrc.

 I split the main logic into its own autoloaded function file,